Bajonc/Recreating-Mitonet/README.md

 - put the path to your pretrained weights into the config file
 - fill in the training script and config file
 - run the training script

+I recommend using some sort of environment manager as the version and package requirements can differ wildly between training and pretraining